elbriga/llm-cli/README.md

 - Uses Axios for HTTP requests
 - Supports DeepSeek, Ollama, and ChatGPT APIs
 - Inspired by various CLI tools and AI assistants
 - This file was written br Deepseek!
+Using this tool :)